V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Technical approach

 We incorporate event curves into a pretrained text-conditioned rectified flow model via fine-tuning.

-\textbf{Event Curve Conditioning via Concatenation.} We inject the event curve $\mathbf{e}$ by concatenating it as an additional channel to the rectified flow latent:

-where $[\cdot,\cdot]$ denotes channel-wise concatenation.
+\textbf{Event curve conditioning via concatenation.} We inject the event curve $\mathbf{e}$ by concatenating it as an additional channel to the rectified flow latent: where $[\cdot,\cdot]$ denotes channel-wise concatenation.
 This approach is simple and parameter-efficient, only requiring additional parameters in the input projection layer of the DiT.
-For simplicity, we only use a single event curve, though the conditioning can naturally incorporate multiple curves from different temporal scales.
+The same concatenation approach also supports event curves computed from different temporal scales, as explored in Appendix~\ref{sec:additional_results}.

-\textbf{Fine-Tuning Objective.} We initialize from a pretrained T2M model, add the conditioning signal, and fine-tune it with music-event curve conditioning via:

-where we explicitly denote $\mathbf{e}_m$ to emphasize that during training, event curves are computed from music.
+\textbf{Fine-tuning objective.} We initialize from a pretrained T2M model, add the conditioning signal, and fine-tune it with music-event curve conditioning via: where we explicitly denote $\mathbf{e}_m$ to emphasize that during training, event curves are computed from music.
 Given a music clip during training, we extract music encoder features $\mathbf{f}_m$ and compute the music event curve $\mathbf{e}_m$ via the procedure in Section \ref{subsec:ssm}.
 The text condition $\mathbf{c}$ is obtained from ground-truth music descriptions in the pre-training data.
 Fine-tuning allows our model to learn to generate music conditioned on both text and temporal events.

-\subsection{Zero-Pair Inference via Event Curve Swapping}
+\subsection{Zero-pair inference via event curve swapping}

-At inference, we perform test-time transfer to video-to-music generation by swapping our event curve conditioning signals while keeping all model weights, $\theta$, fixed.
-Given an input video, we extract visual encoder features $\mathbf{f}_v$ and compute the video event curve $\mathbf{e}_v$ using the identical procedure applied to music during training.
+At inference, we perform test-time transfer to video-to-music generation by swapping in video event curve conditioning signals, while keeping all model weights fixed.
+Given an input video, we extract visual encoder features $\mathbf{f}_v$ and compute the video event curve $\mathbf{e}_v$ using the same procedure as $\mathbf{e}_m$ .
 For text conditioning, we use an LLM~\cite{vibe} to generate and summarize video captions into a music-appropriate text prompt $\mathbf{c}$.
-We then generate music using standard flow-model inference and add the resulting generated audio track to the input video.
+We then generate music using standard flow-model inference and add the generated audio to the input video.
 Note, our music and video event curves are designed to mitigate the domain gap, so this swapping does not require retraining.